mugnierlab/VSGSeqPipeline/README.md

 ## Input Files

  In addition to your sequencing files in FASTQ format (this pipeline uses single-end sequencing reads), you'll need a tab-delimited file containing information about your samples.
-The first line is a header line, containing whatever attributes of your sample you'd like to incorporate into downstream analysis.
+The first line is a header containing whatever attributes of your sample you'd like to incorporate into downstream analysis.
 These attributes will be incorporated into the final file describing the results.
-The first column is the filename for each file.
+The first column must be the name of each input FASTQ.
 [Here's](Examples/filesToSubmit.txt) an example.
 The program expects those files to be in the current working directory.

 ## BLAST Databases for Identifying VSGs